Dvasq1995/Sample1/README.md

 ## Problem Description

-I am working on a machine learning project and attempting to fit my training dataset (`X_train`) into a Decision Tree Classifier using scikit-learn.
+I am working on the machine learning assignment and attempting to fit my training dataset (`X_train`) into a Decision Tree Classifier using scikit-learn.
 However, when I execute the `fit` method, I encounter an error.

 ## Code